-Recently, we covered the top mistakes buyer’s make when negotiating a home purchase.
-Now let’s take a lot at it from the seller’s perspective.
-Some things apply just as much to sellers such as allowing emotions to get in the way, talking too much in front of the buyer’s agent and seeing it as a zero-sum deal.
+Recently, we covered the top mistakes buyers make when negotiating a home purchase.
+Now let’s take a lot at it from the mistake sellers make when negotiating.
+Some things apply just as much to sellers; such as allowing emotions to get in the way, talking too much in front of the buyer’s agent, and seeing it as a zero-sum deal.
 But sellers are also prone to mistakes of their own.
-It’s all a matter of perspective so here are some of the worst negotiating mistakes when selling an NYC home.
+It’s all a matter of perspective, so here are some of the worst negotiating mistakes when selling an NYC home.

 Table of Contents

 Never go into negotiations with a buyer without a Plan B. Without a safety net, you’ll be under more pressure and may give concessions you could otherwise have avoided or reduced.
 Consider the possibility that the right offer might not come around, so be ready with a backup plan.
 For instance, holding onto the property and remodeling it before putting it back on the market at a later date.
 Your broker will go through everything with you and will feel more confident themselves if they know you have a plan B. It gives them more leverage in negotiations.

 Being insulted by low-ball offers or not responding to them

 By far, this is the most repeated lament of the seller’s agents.
 Sellers who view a low-ball offer as nothing but an insult fail to see that it’s quite possible they can get it up to a more acceptable level.
 You have nothing to lose by coming back with a counter-offer and going through a bit of back and forth until you arrive at a deal that pleases everyone.
 Countering the offer, even with the original asking price, shows that you’re serious and have confidence in the property’s value.